nus-cs2103-AY2021S2/tp/docs/team/vevek.md

 * **Enhancements implemented**:
   * Commons
-    * Added DateUtil
+    * Added DateUtil.
-    * Added TimeUtil
+    * Added TimeUtil.
-    * Added DateConversionException
+    * Added DateConversionException.
-    * Added TimeConversionException
+    * Added TimeConversionException.
   * Model
     * Added CompletableTodo, CompletableDeadline, Repeatable, Todo, Deadline and Event classes to the model to allow for further extension of previous versions.
     * Refactored existing code to fit new model format.
   * Logic
-    * Add todo/deadline command
+    * Add todo/deadline command.
-    * Delete todo/deadline/event command
+    * Delete todo/deadline/event command.
-    * Mark todo/deadline command
+    * Mark todo/deadline command.
   * Testing
-    * Added tests for todo/deadline/event models
+    * Added tests for todo/deadline/event models.
     * Added tests for add/delete/mark todo/deadline/event commands and as well as their respective parsers.

 * **Documentation**:
   * User Guide:
     * Added documentation for the features `Deadlines`, `Events` and `Todos` and other features [\#72]()
-    * Did cosmetic tweaks to various parts of the documentation
+    * Did cosmetic tweaks to various parts of the documentation.
-    * Update user guide introduction and quick start
+    * Update user guide introduction and quick start.
-    * Update documentation for the command summary and FAQ
+    * Update documentation for the command summary and FAQ.
   * Developer Guide:
     * Added implementation details of the `Deadlines`, `Events` and `Todos` models.

 * **Contributions to Team Based Tasks**:
   * Set up the GitHub team org and repo.
-  * Set up the issue tracker with required labels
+  * Set up the issue tracker with required labels.
-  * Updated documentation and config for different product
+  * Updated documentation and config for different product.
-  * Set up tools
+  * Set up tools.

 * **Community**:
   * PRs reviewed (with non-trivial review comments): [\#338](), [\#270](), [\#252](), [\#227]()